The sheaves--spectrum adjunction

 \section{(Co)idempotent algebras and smashing (co)localizations}

-We review basic definitions and facts about smashing localizations.
+We review the basic definitions and facts of smashing localizations.
 In \cref{ss:e}, we introduce the posets of idempotent objects, idempotent algebras, and smashing localizations.
-Then we see that they are isomorphic to each other:
+We then show that they are mutually isomorphic:

 Then we introduce their dual concepts in \cref{ss:c}: